ifgarces/TomaRamosApp_rails/README.md

 ### 8.1.
 Debugging

-In order to launch an interactive `psql` client in the database container, run:
+In order to launch an interactive `psql` client in the database container itself, run:

 ```shell
 docker exec -it tomaramos-postgres-container su postgres -c psql